 Employees of the Town are classified as either exempt or nonexempt under federal and state wage and hour laws, and are further classified for administrative purposes, such as the administration of fringe benefits like paid vacation or holidays.
 These classifications do not determine eligibility for participation in the Town's group health plan.
-Eligibility for participation in the Town's group health plan.
-Eligibility for participation as well as applicable law.
+Eligibility for participation in the Town's group health plan is governed by the terms of the plan documents as well as applicable law.
 To obtain a copy of the Summary Plan Description or to discuss whether you are eligible to participate in the Town's group health plan, please contact your Human Resources Representative.
 The following classifications are used throughout this Handbook.